moruno21/moruno21/README.md

 -> Computer Engineering at the [University of Córdoba](http://www.uco.es/)

--> Colaborating at [@aulasoftwarelibre](https://github.com/aulasoftwarelibre) as the infrastructure delegate
+-> Colaborating at [@aulasoftwarelibre](https://github.com/aulasoftwarelibre) as Infrastructure Delegate

 ### 💻 Technologies, tools and languages